maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

             (By.XPATH, element))).send_keys(keys)
 ```

-## What does this script do?
+## What does this bot do?

-This script allows you to upload as many NFTs as you want to OpenSea, all automatically and quickly (about 2,5 NFTs per minute).
+This script allows you to upload as many NFTs as you want to Opensea, all automatically and quickly (about 2.5 NFTs per minute).

 ➜ **See this collection (1000 NFTs) I uploaded within 4 hours: https://opensea.io/collection/crypto-parrot-nft.**
-➜ **If you sell any NFT with this bot, you can consider sharing a part 😉:
+➜ **If you sell any NFT with this bot, you can consider sharing some of your earnings. 😉:
 0xDD135d5be0a23f6daAAE7D2d0580828c9e09402E** (Ethereum).

 ## To do list:

 * ✔ <strike>MetaMask automatic login.</strike>
-* ✔ <strike>OpenSea automatic login with MetaMask.</strike>
+* ✔ <strike>Opensea automatic login with MetaMask.</strike>
-* ❌ OpenSea automatic login with different wallets.
+* ❌ Opensea automatic login with different wallets.
-* ❌ Collection creator for OpenSea.
+* ❌ Collection creator for Opensea.
 * ✔ <strike>Automatic NFT uploader.</strike>
 * ❌ Price setter for each NFT.
 * ✔ <strike>Data file browsing feature.</strike>